Echo5Dev/MDRG-ModSettingsMenu/README.md

 ## For Modders

-**IMPORTANT**: to avoid compatibility issues and more, please do NOT redistribute modified version of the MSM. <br>
+**IMPORTANT**: to avoid compatibility issues and more, please do NOT redistribute a modified version of the MSM. <br>
 Feel free to request changes or features here, or by reaching out on the MDRG Discord server. <br> <br>
 **Full API documentation**: TODO documentation link